 Filtering your search

-When you're searching for services on our website, you can refine your results to include only currently registered services or only archived ones using the 'status' option on the left-hand side.
-This includes options for 'No longer registered' and 'Registered' which will limit the results to only those services.
+If you've searched using the 'all services' option, you can refine your results to include only currently registered services or only archived ones using the 'registered?' filter on the left-hand side.
+This includes options for 'Registered' and 'No longer registered' which will limit the results to only those services.